bentoml/BentoML/docs/source/frameworks/tensorflow.rst

 Preface
 -------

-Even though ``bentoml.tensorflow`` supports Keras model, we recommend our users to use :ref:`bentoml.keras <frameworks/keras>` for better development experience.
+Even though ``bentoml.tensorflow`` supports Keras model, we recommend our users to use :doc:`bentoml.keras </frameworks/keras>` for better development experience.

 If you must use TensorFlow for your Keras model, make sure that your Keras model inference callback (such as ``predict``) is decorated with :obj:`~tf.function`.